Actively Recruiting

 • History of allergic reactions to cabozantinib.

-• Uncontrolled or significant illnesses including cardiovascular or high-risk gastrointestinal disorders.
+• Uncontrolled or recent significant illnesses including cardiovascular and gastrointestinal disorders.

-• Major surgery within 2 months before study entry.
+• Major surgery within 2 months before randomization.

 • Significant bleeding risk within 3 months.